ual-cci/MSc-Coding-1/session6.md

 * You can have lots of children - e.g. lots of body parts.
 * So you can think of models as groups of nodes organised in a hierarchy.

----

-# A word about Models

 * A model can also have all the features we are discussion today, baked in to the model for when you load it in the engine.
 * These features include parameters that say how they will react to lighting such as materials,  normals), bump maps, and textures etc.
 * They will also have specific information about how the model can be deformed.
 * The entire package is a Resource.

----

-# A word about Models

 * We're going to be using basic geometry with Three.js
 * But there's nothing stopping you from using models if you want.